 After living in Rome for a year, and traveling back to Italy several times since then for extended trips from Sicily in the south, to Lago di Como in the north, driving a rental car through Tuscany, and a Vespa across most of the country, our writers have ridden the rails to Pompei, hiked Vesuvius in Sicily, driven over the alps, waded through flooded streets in Venice, and hiked Cinque Terra.
 And, of course, taken our fair share of Leaning Tower of Pisa photo(bomb)s.
-If there’s one thing that we’ve learned from our many trips to Italy it’s this—less really is more.
+If there’s one thing that we’ve learned about packing for Italy from our many trips there it’s this—less really is more.

 Bring the bare minimum you think you’ll need.
-After a few days, you’ll be grateful you kept your packing list to a carry on.
+After a few days, you’ll be grateful you kept your Italy packing list to a carry on.
 If you’re not sure where to start, use these tips and lists of what to pack to build your own Italy packing list.

-Nothing bigger than a carry on: I’ve you’ve stepped off a train in Termini Station with a big-ass roller bag, a carry on, and your daypack, you know what I’m talking about.
+- Nothing bigger than a carry on (45L): I’ve you’ve stepped off a train in Termini Station with a big-ass roller bag, a carry on, and your daypack, you know what I’m talking about.
 No. Just no. Big, drag around style luggage is not for Italy.
 Leave it at home.
 Travel lighter.

-A travel backpack is really the best way to travel in Italy.
+A travel backpack is really the best luggage for traveling in Italy.
 You’re going to be on and off of trains and wandering streets of very beautiful, but very roughly paved, villages.
 These backpacks are great for Italy travels: